pranav-patil/analytics-services/README.md

         $ pip install poetry

-* Install all the python packages by reading the `pyproject.toml` file in the project directory.
+* Create a new virtual environment using poetry and install all the python packages by reading the `pyproject.toml` file in the project directory.
+Alternatively we could also use the command `pip install -r requirements.txt` to install all the required packages directly into the system, which is not recommended.

+        $ poetry install

-  Subsequently run all the commands with `poetry run` prefix command, in order to run them in poetry's virtual environment.
+* Run the below commands with `poetry run` prefix command, in order to run them in poetry's virtual environment.
   Run Django's `makemigrations`, `migrate` and `runserver` commands as below to setup and run django rest services.

-        $ poetry install
         $ poetry run python manage.py makemigrations
         $ poetry run python manage.py migrate
         $ poetry run python manage.py runserver